6Ministers/flectra-2.0prod-docker-compose/README.md

 ## Quick Installation

-**Before starting the instance, direct the domain to the ip of the server where Flectra will be installed!**
+**Before starting the instance, direct the domain to the IP of the server where Flectra will be installed!**

-#**The following will be installed: FlectraHQ 2.0, PostgreSQL 14, Caddy web server, SSL certificate with automatic update of Let's Encrypt**
+**The following will be installed: FlectraHQ 2.0, PostgreSQL 14, Caddy web server, SSL certificate with automatic update of Let's Encrypt**

 Run for Ubuntu 22.04